Changing Benefit Elections

 Step 3: Prior to changing LAGERS benefits, an employer should contact the Office of Administration to verify whether or not they need a Section 218 Agreement to continue Social Security coverage.

-A Section 218 agreement is a voluntary agreement allowing an employer to participate in both Social Security and certain LAGERS plans.
+A Section 218 agreement is an agreement allowing an employer to participate in both Social Security and certain LAGERS plans.
 While many employers already have 218 Agreements, upgrading benefits may make it necessary for an employer who does not have an Agreement to establish one if they desire to continue participating in both Social Security and LAGERS.
 If you do not have a 218 Agreement, the Office of Administration can provide assistance in establishing one.
 To verify the status of your employer’s Section 218 agreement, contact the State Social Security Administrator by phone or email:

-After the 45 day public information period has passed, the governing body of the employer may pass an ordinance / resolution to adopt the change in benefits.
+After the 45 day public information period has passed, the governing body of the employer may pass an ordinance/resolution to adopt the change in benefits.
 The effective date of the change will be the first of some future month chosen by the governing body.
-A signed, certified copy of the ordinance / resolution must be received at the LAGERS office before the effective date and within 10 days of the election to adopt the change.
+A signed, certified copy of the ordinance/resolution must be received at the LAGERS office before the effective date and within 10 days of the election to adopt the change.